slibdesign/twentytwentyoptimise/README.md

 # Twenty Twenty Optimise Plugin

 ## Aim
-An opensource project which improves the speed of the three most popular WordPress themes
+An opensource project which improves the speed of the three most popular WordPress themes.

 [https://wpspeedupoptimisation.com](https://wpspeedupoptimisation.com)